shotgunsoftware/tk-config-flameplugin/README.md

-# tk-config-flameplugin
-Flame Plugin Configuration
+## Flame Plugin Configuration

+Welcome to the Shotgun Pipeline Toolkit Flame Plugin Config.
+This is used in conjunction with the Toolkit Flame Plugin.